kubedb/docs/docs/guides/hanadb/custom-rbac/using-custom-rbac.md

 role.rbac.authorization.k8s.io/my-custom-role created
 ```

-Now create a `RoleBinding` to bind this `Role` with the already created service account.
+Create a `RoleBinding` to bind this `Role` to the custom service account.

 ```bash
 $ kubectl create rolebinding my-custom-rolebinding \